jared01m/couch_bot/README.md

 # couch_bot

 My last gift to RAS.
-Hope you choke on it.

 Todo:
 1. Have couch_bot.py start on boot